filipszmid/Book-Library-App/README.md

 # Book library application.

 Rest API with authentication which allows user to manage books with their authors.
 There are endpoints for create, update, delete, list authors and books.
+Pagination is implemented.
 Ther is a user authentication which possible to reset password

 App was deployed and maintained on AWS cloud EC2 and Elastic Beanstalk and database in RDS.